Sorry, you need to enable JavaScript to visit this website.

 Legal framework applying to foreign volunteers

 Aliens Act (Zakon o tujcih), adopted on 15 June 2011 by the National Assembly of the Republic of Slovenia and updated in 2021, is important for foreigners interested in carrying out voluntary work in Slovenia.
-Article 40č covers temporary residence permit for performing volunteer work.
-In the case of a foreign volunteer residing in Slovenia for more than 90 days that is subject to a visa.
+Article 44.č covers temporary residence permit for performing volunteer work.
+In the case of a foreign volunteer residing in Slovenia for more than 90 days, a visa is required.

-A foreigner who wishes to reside in the Republic of Slovenia to perform voluntary work may be issued a temporary residence permit if he has an agreement on voluntary work with a volunteer organization or an organization with a volunteer program and if he meets the other conditions for issuing a permit under this Act for residence.
-As proof of the fulfillment of the requirement of sufficient means of subsistence from the third paragraph of Article 33 of this law.
-In subsistence are also included the means received as pocket money specified in the agreement on volunteer work concluded with a volunteer organization or an organization with a volunteer program, and the means that the volunteer an organization or an organization with a volunteer program donates to a foreigner.
+A foreigner who wishes to reside in the Republic of Slovenia to perform voluntary work may be issued a temporary residence permit.
+To obtain a temporary residence permit the foreigner must meet certain conditions, specified in the Aliens Act, and have an agreement on voluntary work with a volunteer organization or an organization with a volunteer program.
+Sufficient means of subsistence are also required, means received as pocket money or donation specified in the agreement on volunteer work with the organization, also apply.

 A permit for temporary residence to perform volunteer work is issued in the form referred to in Article 58 of this Act, with "volunteer" entered in the type of permit.